nathanpotter17/emcc-wasm/README.md

 See [src/library](src/library/README.md) for all advanced examples.

-## Advanced Usage Part 2 - Building Web Graphics Engines with wgpu and Utilizing WebGPU's Compute Shaders
+## Advanced Usage Part 2 - Graphics and Compute via wgpu

 See my repository for a collection of [advanced examples](https://github.com/nathanpotter17/wgpu-computing/tree/main)